veteransaffairscanada/veteransaffairscanada.github.io/README.md

-# *Find benefits and services* documentation
+# _Find benefits and services_ documentation

-*Find benefits and services* is a web-based application that helps Veterans find relevant benefits.
-The application is currently in beta and can be found at [https://benefits-prestations.veterans.gc.ca/](https://benefits-prestations.veterans.gc.ca/).
+_Find benefits and services_ is a web-based application that helps Veterans find relevant benefits.
+The application is currently in beta and can be found at [benefits-prestations.veterans.gc.ca](https://benefits-prestations.veterans.gc.ca/).
 It is undergoing development and is not yet publicly released for use.

 This repository contains companion documentation for the project and can be viewed at [https://veteransaffairscanada.github.io/](https://veteransaffairscanada.github.io/).